quaris628/EinsteinEditor/README.md

  - Counterproductive at helping you get a life
  - Resizing to a smaller window size can hide neurons
  - Brain values and last input/output is reset for neurons when saving brain
+ - Takes a long time to auto-fix duplicate neuron descriptions for large brains (probably won't be fixed)
  - Crash when dragging and shift-clicking neuron at the same time (ish? can't replicate...)

 What this will do (planned enhancements):